foundersandcoders/coursebook/src/workshops/css-layout/index.md

   <figcaption>Flex gap example</figcaption>
 </figure>

 Note that the gap is maintained even when the children wrap.
-Unfortunately `gap` is not supported for flexbox in Safari yet (it works fine for grid).
-You can [approximate the same effect using margins](https://web.dev/flexbox-gap/#flexbox-gap), but it's more complex to make sure it handles wrapping.
+Using `gap` for flexbox is quite new, but it is [supported by all modern browsers](https://caniuse.com/flexbox-gap).
+If you need to support older browsers you can [approximate the same effect using margins](https://web.dev/flexbox-gap/#flexbox-gap), but it's more complex to make sure it handles wrapping.

 ### Alignment